Supplier Cybersecurity

 PROTECT Information

 Suppliers subject to DFARS 252-204-7020 must conduct or undergo a Cybersecurity assessment in accordance with the NIST SP 800-171 DoD Assessment Methodology.
-Suppliers must verify that the score of their completed assessment is posted to the Supplier Performance Risk System (SPRS) prior to receiving awards containing this clause.
+While Suppliers subject to DFARS 252-204.7021 must conduct self-assessments or obtain third-party certifications to demonstrate compliance.
+Suppliers must verify that the score of their completed assessment, any applicable certification and/or annual affirmation is posted to the SPRS prior to handling FCI, CUI and/or CDI.

-When these clauses apply to GA solicitations or Orders, GA will seek confirmation of your compliance with these requirements using SAP Ariba® and/or other appropriate methods.
+When these clauses or their respective provisions apply to GA solicitations or Orders, GA will seek confirmation of your compliance with these requirements.

 The DIB Sector Coordinating Council (SCC) has established the DIB SCC CyberAssist website to provide trusted resources to support DIB companies and Suppliers of varying sizes with the implementation of cyber protections, improve awareness of cyber risks, regulations, and supply chain accountability.